 a.
 New Hires to SES (PWD) Answer No

 b.
-New Hires to GS-15 (PWD) Answer Yes
+New Hires to GS-15 (PWD) Answer No

 c.
 New Hires to GS-14 (PWD) Answer Yes

 d.
 New Hires to GS-13 (PWD) Answer Yes

 The CIA only hires external candidates into senior positions in exceptional circumstances.
-In terms of new hires to senior grade levels, a trigger was noted for GS-15, GS-14, and GS-13 PWD.
-The selections were less than the respective qualified applicant benchmark value and met the required condition of being more than 2% less than the respective qualified applicant benchmark value.
+In terms of new hires to senior grade levels, a trigger was noted for GS-14, and GS-13 PWD.
+The Interviewed Applicants were used in place of Qualified Applicants, because the agency does not assign pay grade until the Interviewed Applicant stage.
+The selections were less than the respective interviewed applicant benchmark value and met the required condition of being more than 2% less than the respective interviewed applicant benchmark value.